artur-shlyapnikov/embify/README.md

 # Text Embeddings CLI

-This repository contains a simple command line interface (CLI) tool for creating and searching text embeddings.
+This repository contains a simple command line interface (CLI) tool for creating and searching text embeddings without the use of heavyweight solutions and separate vector databases.
 The motivation behind the tool is to provide a UNIX-like utility for contextual search: a program that does one thing and does it well.

 The tool uses a local model for generating embeddings, contrary to querying models hosted on platforms like OpenAI.
 This design decision has two significant advantages: